containers/toolbox/doc/toolbox-create.1.md

 Create a toolbox container for a different operating system DISTRO than the host.
 Cannot be used with `--image`.
 Has to be coupled with `--release` unless the selected DISTRO matches the host.

+**--hostname** HOSTNAME

+Initializes the netowork hostname of the toolbox container to the specified value.
+If not specified, this will default to **toolbox**.

 **--image** NAME, **-i** NAME